Children's Studies (CDST)

 Pre-requisites: graduate standing.

-This course provides students the foundational, theoretical, and practical knowledge necessary for designing and implementing community programs for children.
+Provides the foundational, theoretical, and practical knowledge necessary for designing and implementing community programs for children.
 Topics covered include--purpose, policies, and procedures related to community programming for children, development of programming and practice of direct service skills, recognizing and securing appropriate community funding, and community-based learning and research.

 CDST 530.
 PEDIATRIC MEDICAL TERMINOLOGY.
 5 Credits.